Startup

 But what is the difference between Italy vs USA?

-The real difference lies in the inherent different approach and mentality between the two countries.
-Americans are accustomed to a culture of risk and experimentation, they are not afraid of failure, in fact they see the latter as a lesson from which to profit.
-Italy, on the other hand, bases its economy on small and medium-sized enterprises, which means that there is little experimentation, long production times and little innovation in the digital field.
-In addition to the cultural factor, decisive is the factor related to state and regional taxation and investment in the field of business and startups, and a very long bureaucracy.
+In summary, the real difference lies in the approach and the fundamentally different mindset between the two countries.
+Americans are accustomed to a culture of risk and experimentation and are not afraid of failure.
+On the contrary, they see it as a learning opportunity from which value can be gained.
+Italy, on the other hand, bases its economy on small and medium-sized enterprises.
+This results in limited experimentation, longer production timelines, and a lower level of innovation in the digital field.
+Beyond cultural factors, which are decisive, there are also issues related to taxation, public investment at both state and regional levels, and a highly complex and lengthy bureaucratic system.

 In the US, Steve Blank's general definition is applied, according to which a startup is a scalable and repeatable business model.
 In Italy, this definition is interchanged with the definition of a small business just starting up, but the two concepts as far as described so far are quite different.
 An SME, even if in the startup phase is intended to remain so over time, the startup on the other hand has different growth objectives.